Blog

 The Big Data Transformation: How Cloud Data Tooling Enables a Company’s Modern Data Lifecycle

-Along with the explosion in data volumes in the 2010s, a plethora of tools and technologies emerged to help make sense of it all.
-However, no standards existed, and it seemed that every day a new framework or approach was being touted as the solution to everything – think Apache Hadoop, Cloudera Impala, Cassandra, etc. Luckily the landscape has matured since then, and various descendants of these early tools and technologies have found their way into everyday use during the 2020s – not only for solving unstructured big data but also in the simpler structured data workflows that many companies still use.
-This development has opened a new realm of wide-ranging possibilities, especially for the average company.
+Luckily the landscape has matured since then, and various descendants of these early tools and technologies have found their way into everyday use during the 2020s — not only for solving unstructured big data but also in the simpler structured data workflows that many companies still use.
+This development has opened a new realm of wide-ranging possibilities for enterprises.
+However, many are unsure how to best capitalize on this new era of big data transformation tools.

 Additionally, the technical literacy of the average business stakeholder has increased.
 Think Microsoft Excel in the 1990s and compare that to now, where almost all business users can probably develop a well-thought-through spreadsheet.
 Tools such as Power BI are becoming more user-friendly, leading to a democratization of data that is accessible to everyone.